Links to articles and videos about Mark Lehner and AERA

 Kemet, the Black Land: Agriculture in Ancient Egypt with Professor Claire Malleson

-Afterlives of Ancient Egypt with Kara Cooney Podcast, February 2024
+Afterlives of Ancient Egypt with Kara Cooney podcast, February 2024

 AERA archaeobotanist and Assistant Professor of Archaeology Claire Malleson (American University in Beirut) discusses agriculture in ancient Egypt.
 What can archaeologists learn about the way ancient Egyptians lived from botanical remains?
 What are the traditional narratives about agriculture in ancient Egypt and how is our understanding of it changing?